LaunchCode-Education-Archived/skills-back-end-csharp/class-prep/1/setup.md

 When prompted, create a Microsoft Developer account and use it to sign in to Visual Studio.

 The launcher window will prompt you with some choices via a window similar to what you see below.
 Select the displayed options.
+(If you don't see the box about applying customizations, don't worry about it, just proceed.)

 <img src="images/launch-options.png" style="width:400px;display:block;margin:0 auto;">